 John was previously a member of the interim establishment board for the Construction and Infrastructure Workforce Development Council.
 He also holds governance roles with a number of other organisations including Māori Pacific Trades Training Auckland and HHR Trust Aotearoa New Zealand.

 Bill Newson is the National Secretary of E Tū, New Zealand’s largest private sector union which represents people working in a range of industries including construction and infrastructure.
 He has been involved in unions for almost forty years and is also a member of the New Zealand Council of Trade Unions National Affiliates Council.

 Bill was previously a member of the interim establishment board for the Construction and Infrastructure Workforce Development Council.
-He also holds a number of governance roles related to construction and infrastructure including being a board member of Competenz Industry Training Organisation, Construction Health and Safety NZ, Mates in Construction (suicide prevention) and co-lead of the Workforce Development Workstream for the Construction Accord.
+He also holds a number of governance roles including a member of the board of WorkSafe, Mates in Construction (suicide prevention) and has been co-lead of the Workforce Development Workstream for the Construction Accord.

 Brendon Green, Ngāti Hikairo, Ngāpuhi, is an experienced director with a portfolio that has focused on energy, climate change, asset management, and engaging with the Māori economy and Māori communities.
 He is currently on the board of Watercare, HIRINGA Energy Ltd and Waikato District Council’s Infrastructure Committee.

 Brendon was previously chair of Tirohia Landfill Joint Venture and Tainui Kāwhia Incorporation as well as being a member of Te Whakakitenga o Waikato, Waikato Tainui’s governing body.
 He also has held a number of executive positions in energy companies in New Zealand and North America with companies including Wattstock LLC, Mercury Energy, General Electric and Contact Energy.